zedge/marathon-dsl/README.md

 ### From Source

-Clone the repo, run `./gradlew fatJar`, then run `./bin/marathon-dsl`.
+You can build and run the `marathon-dsl` command by typing `./gradlew run`.

 ## Command Overview